chris-creditdesign/nature-mosaic/README.md

 - [x] Columns 2, 6, 4
 - [x] Author module for the top and bottom of the page
 - [x] Style for read next boxes vert, horiz + list
-- [ ] Mini read next for news stories
+- [x] Mini read next for news stories
 - [x] Interactive social icons for figures
 	- [ ] Add state for touch screens
+	- [ ] Share buttons in modal view
 - [x] Download, save for later icons for top of page
 - [ ] Article tools for mobile screens
 - [ ] eCommerce/nature shop